Na navigaci | Klávesové zkratky

 ob_start(null, 4096);

-Once the buffer size exceeds 4096 bytes, PHP automatically executes flush, ie. the buffer is emptied and sent out.
-The same can be achieved by setting directive output_buffering, which is ignored in CLI.
+When the buffer size exceeds 4096 bytes (the so-called chunk size), a flush is performed automatically, i.e., the buffer is emptied and sent out.
+The same can be achieved by setting the output_buffering directive.
+It is ignored in CLI mode.

-When the PHP script ends all pending buffers will write its contents to output.
-This can be considered annoying security hole.
-If you are preparing in buffer sensitive data that is not intended for output and error occurs, PHP writes it to output.
+When the script ends, all unclosed buffers are outputted.
+This can be considered an unpleasant security hole if, for example, you prepare sensitive data in the buffer not intended for output and an error occurs.
 The solution is to use a custom handler:

 ob_start(function () { return ''; });

-You can set own custom handler, ie. a function that processes the contents of the buffer before sending it out:
+You can attach a custom handler to output buffering, i.e., a function that processes the buffer content before sending it out:

 ob_start(